mosegontar/billybot/README.md

 # billybot

-A Slack bot for querying contact info for members of congress.
+A multithreaded Slack bot for querying contact info for members of congress.
 Accepts variety of keyword queries and will present lists of partial matches and request additional information.

 ## Examples: